 Mt.
 Hood is a wonderful place to play in the winter – and you don’t have to be a hardcore skier to enjoy it!
 Of course there is skiing and snowboarding but you can also explore by snowmobile, snowshoe or on cross-country skis.
 Treat the kids to tubing, sledding, snowball fights and hot chocolate.
 Set up basecamp in a historic lodge, a mountain resort or even a snowy cabin.
 Here are just a few of the ways to enjoy the snow in Mt.
 Hood Territory.

 Cosmic Tubing is the best party on the mountain!
 Enjoy more than 600,000 LED lights, laser light shows, black lights, colored lights and rocking music while tubing.
 And don’t bother walking up the hill with that big tube, just jump on Mt.
 Hood's only conveyor lifts dedicated to tubing, and relax all the way to the top.
 Great fun for the whole family, including kids.
-And, since Skibowl is America’s largest night-ski area, you can also take to the slopes late into the night.
+And, since Skibowl is America’s largest night-ski area, you can also hit the slopes late into the night.

 Mt.
-Hood Adventure is the leading recreational outfitter and guide service for Mt.
+Hood Outfitters is the leading recreational outfitter and guide service for Mt.
 Hood, offering snowmobile, snowshoe and cross-country ski tours as well as holiday sleigh rides.
 All tours are interpretive as guests learn about the area’s history, geology, cultures and animals.
 Accomplished and friendly guides lead unforgettable adventures for all experience levels.
 In addition to tours Mt.
-Hood Adventure also offers gear rentals if you prefer to head out on your own.
+Hood Outfitters also offers gear rentals if you prefer to head out on your own.

 Mt.
 Hood Skibowl takes the honors for being the single largest night skiing landscape in the country and therefore, the best night skiing offered in Oregon.
 All lifts, including the Multorpor, Upper Bowl, Lower Bowl and Cascade lifts have lighting that provides 34 lit runs for you to experience.
-Come prepared for a full day of skiing and catch the sun set on beautiful Mt.
-Hood while you get a few more runs in past the point of closing at most all the other mountain playgrounds.